IJSE-Direct-Entry-Program-10/java-se/network-io/chat-app/README.md

 ![](asset/preview.png)

-A simple public chat application to demonstrate the basics of networking IO in programming
+A simple public chat application to demonstrate the basics of Network I/O in programming

 ### License
 Copyright &copy; 2023 DEP-10.
 All Rights Reserved.